webcompere/model-assert/README.md

   - `String` - conforming to a JSON Pointer, but no `/`
   - Regular expression for matching a field - i.e. `Pattern`
   - `PathWildCard` - either `ANY_FIELD` or `ANY_SUBTREE` - allowing path matching of one or n levels of fields
+- `at` - a synonym for `path` where the whole JSON Pointer style path is provided - this is a short-hand for paths where there are no wildcards

 Within the path expression, we then add further conditions: